 Measuring bee abundance and diversity

-I am part of a team at Michigan State University, funded by the U.S. Department of Agriculture’s National Institute of Food and Agriculture, that is working to fill in some of the knowledge gaps about bees.
-Michigan has 465 documented bee species, each with unique life history traits.
-It also has a diverse agricultural sector, ranging from specialty crops like apples, blueberries and tart cherries to large-scale commodity crops like corn and soybean.
+I am part of a team at Michigan State University, funded by the U.S. Department of Agriculture’s National Institute of Food and Agriculture, that is working to fill in some of knowledge gaps about bees.
+Michigan has 465 documented bee species, each with unique life history traits It also has a diverse agricultural sector, ranging from specialty crops like apples, blueberries and tart cherries to large-scale commodity crops like corn and soybean.
 And Michigan habitats range from highly urbanized to pristine wilderness.
 This diversity helps us ask questions about how different landscapes affect the local bee community.

 To determine how the state’s bees are doing now, we need to know how abundant and diverse communities were in the past.
 Fortunately, Michigan has a rich history of surveying bees, dating back several decades.
 We are replicating these studies now to detect changes in bee communities.